Joint Commission Fellowship in Healthcare Quality Leadership

 Additional Benefits

-- Appear on CAHME and The Joint Commission website and social media.
+- Appear on CAHME and Joint Commission website and social media.

-- Honored at the 2026 CAHME Awards Ceremony at ACHE Congress and receive complimentary registration and travel.
+Honored at a CAHME reception preceding ACHE Congress and receive registration and travel.

 - Featured in joint press release.

-- Opportunity to be featured in additional media vehicles, including but not limited to the CAHME Digest, CAHME website, CAHME Master Your Healthcare Career Podcast, LinkedIn, etc.
+Opportunity to be featured in additional media vehicles, including but not limited to CAHME communications, CAHME website, CAHME Connection Blog, LinkedIn, etc.

 For More Information: